OrienteerBAP/Orienteer-Guidebook/managing_classes.md

 * **Collate**...
 * **Displayable**...
 * **Hidden** ...
 * **Calculable**: put a script here to make the property calculable.
 Write a script in OrientDB format.
-Exapmles:
+Examples:
 >select sum(a, b) as value from MyClass where @rid = ?
->select sum(e.salery) as value from Employee e where e.department = ?
+>select sum(e.salary) as value from Employee e where e.department = ?

   In case of calculation just for a current row you can use short notation: